 READ MORE: Best Cookers for Under £1,000

-Gas – LOGIK LFTG60W16
+Gas – Logik LFTG60W16

 If you prefer the superior temperature control and long-term savings of gas cooking, the Logik LFTG60W16 won’t disappoint.
-This no-nonsense gas cooker leaves out all the frills to so you can enjoy the benefits of gas cooking without paying a fortune upfront.
+This no-nonsense gas stove leaves out all the frills to so you can enjoy the benefits of gas cooking without paying a fortune upfront.